benjaco-edu/db-assignment-4-mysql-users/README.md

 sleep 5 # problems with not beeing ready, next line might have to be retried mysql -u root -ppass1234 < /tmp/mysqlsampledatabase.sql
 ```
+*You might have to run the last line a couple of times, the server is not always that fast to bootup*

 ## Enable logging